lkraav/trac-hacks/tracwikiprintplugin/trunk/README.md

 * PDF "print dialog" for altering settings prior to PDF file creation.
 * Makro to specify contents and format of PDF Books with export feature.

-The plugin is seemlessly integrated in the Trac user interface by adding items to the `Download in other formats` section of each wiki page.
+The plugin is seamlessly integrated in the Trac user interface by adding items to the `Download in other formats` section of each wiki page.

 The full documentation can be found on the homepage: [TracWikiPrintPlugin](https://trac-hacks.org/wiki/TracWikiPrintPlugin) (https://trac-hacks.org/wiki/TracWikiPrintPlugin)